CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 ## "phase"
 (string, optional)

-It describes monster's state of matter.
-However, it doesn't seem to have any gameplay purpose.
+It describes monster's body state of matter.
+However, it doesn't seem to have any gameplay purpose, right now.
+It can be SOLID, LIQUID, GAS, PLASMA or NULL.

 ## "default_faction"
 (string)